-When determining which assets need to be transferred to the trust, the trustee may want to consider spending down some of the assets by converting nonexempt assets (such as cash) to exempt assets by purchasing a home, car, prepaid funeral, etc. The trust should be funded with only those assets that need the protection of the trust to be exempt, or in the case of a home, because the beneficiary cannot manage the asset him- or herself.
-For some clients, spending down exempt assets may be more cost-efficient than creating a special needs trust.
+When determining which assets need to be transferred to the trust, the trustee may want to consider spending down some of the assets by converting non exempt assets (such as cash) to exempt assets by purchasing a home, car, prepaid funeral, etc. The trust should be funded with only those assets which need the protection of the trust to be exempt or in the case of a home, because the beneficiary cannot manage the asset him or herself.

+For some clients, spend down of exempt assets may be more cost efficient than creating a special needs trust.

 It is important to remember that the first party special needs trust is primarily used to protect assets and not income.
-Income from government benefit programs such as SSI, Social Security Disability Insurance (SSDI), the Veterans Pension for Non-Service Connected Disability and Railroad Retirement Pensions cannot be assigned to a self settled special needs trust.
+Income from government benefit programs such as SSI, SSDI, Veterans Pensions and Railroad Retirement Pensions cannot be assigned to a self settled special needs trust.
 (POMS Section S.I.
-01120.200.F.I.c.)
-However, if income received from SSI, SSDI or other pensions is not spent down at the end of the month, it will be considered a resource on the first day of the following month.
+01120.200.F.1.c.).
+However if income received from SSI, SSDI, or other pensions is not spent down at the end of the month, it will be considered a resource on the first day of the following month.
 These excess resources can be transferred to a first party special needs trust in the month following their receipt.

 Income may be assigned to a self settled trust from a structured settlement, alimony and child support.
 Annuity payments, alimony and child support are generally considered income.
-However, if there is an irrevocable assignment of structured settlement payments, alimony and child support, these are treated as assets and can be transferred to a first party special needs trust, allowing the beneficiary to remain eligible for means tested benefits.
+However, if there is an irrevocable assignment of structured settlement payments, alimony and child support, these are treated as an asset and can be transferred to a first party special needs trust allowing the beneficiary to remain eligible for means tested benefits.

-All nonexempt assets and income that are assignable to a first party special needs trust should be titled in the name of the trust.
-Once transferred to the trust, these assets will be subject to the terms of the trust and will not disqualify the beneficiary from receiving needs-based benefits.
-Assets may be titled John Citizen, Trustee of the Jennifer Jones Irrevocable OBRA '93 Trust dated 7/7/07 or The Jennifer Jones OBRA '93 Trust dated 7/7/07, John Citizen as trustee.
+All non exempt assets and income which is assignable to a first party special needs trust should be titled in the name of the trust.
+Once transferred to the trust, these assets will be subject to the terms of the trust and will not disqualify the beneficiary from receiving needs based benefits.
+Assets may be titled, John Citizen, Trustee of the Jennifer Jones Irrevocable OBRA '93 Trust dated 7/7/07 or The Jennifer Jones OBRA'93 trust dated 7/7/07, John Citizen as trustee.

-As stated earlier, the tax identification number and not the beneficiary's Social Security number should be used when opening accounts in the name of the trust.
+As stated above, the tax identification number, and not the beneficiary's social security number should be used when opening accounts in the name of the trust.